Jokymon/forth-vm-sim/doc/virtual_machine.rst

       - A 32-bit unsigned integer value in little-endian encoding

     * - ``reg``
-      - A register as encoded above; This encoding is only used as summand in encodings and therefore doesn't have a specified bit length
+      - A register as encoded above; This encoding is only used as part in encodings and therefore doesn't have a specified bit length

     * - ``rr``